RPL Guide for Cert IV TAE

 One of the most common questions students of the Certificate IV in Training and Assessment ask our trainers is “Can I apply for RPL?” along with “How much RPL can I get?” and “What do I need to show?”.

 RPL stands for Recognition of Prior Learning.
-It’s what we call the process of checking whether or not your previous experiences can be counted towards a new qualification.
-This basically allows you to reduce the course units you have to study.
+It’s what we call the assessment process of checking whether or not your previous experiences and professional development can be counted towards a new qualification.
+This basically allows you to reduce the course units you have to study for your online training.

-Can I apply for RPL with the Cert IV TAE?
+Can I apply for RPL with the Certificate IV in Training and Assessment?

 - Do you hold a qualification like the BSZ40198 or the TAA40104?

 - Do you have a related university degree or diploma (e.g. Diploma of Teaching, Bachelor of Education, Graduate Diploma of Education, Master of Teaching, etc)?

 - Are you working as a Corporate Trainer or Teacher?